TU-Delft-DCC/TU-Delft-DCC.github.io/docs/infrastructure/intro_servers.md

 **Example Use Cases**

 - Performing computational or data processing tasks that require a dedicated server environment.
-- Running an instance of a service or application, such as ABAQUS, COSMOL or other specialized tools for a lab or research group.
+- Running an instance of a service or application, such as ABAQUS, COMSOL or other specialized tools for a lab or research group.
 - Hosting a static website, a web application, or an API for a project.
 - Hosting databases, such as MySQL, PostgreSQL, MongoDB or other database management systems.
 - Deploying and managing TU Delft GitLab runners for CI/CD pipelines.